JarodYli/chat-example/README.md

 # Socket.io Testing Grounds

-I am using a fork repo of chat-example from socket.io to experiment and learn about socket.io and it's conventions.
+I am using a forked repo of chat-example from socket.io to experiment and learn about socket.io and it's conventions.

 This is the source code for a very simple chat example used for